Labor Contracts in ASEAN

 - Individuals employed in managerial or executive positions with a minimum monthly salary of S$4,500; or

 - Individuals employed by a statutory board or government managers and executives.
-These include professionals with tertiary education and specialized knowledge or skills whose employment terms are similar to that of managers or executives – such as lawyers, accountants, dentists, and
+These include professionals with tertiary education and specialized knowledge or skills whose employment terms are similar to that of managers or executives – such as lawyers, accountants, dentists, and doctors.

 The Central Provident Fund (CPF) is Singapore’s social security saving scheme that covers healthcare, retirement and housing needs of its workforce.
 It is funded by contributions from both employers and employees.
 The CPF is mandatory for Singapore citizens or foreigners holding Permanent Resident status and working in Singapore.
 It is voluntary for Singapore citizens and PRs who work overseas.
 However, it is not applicable to foreign employees.